steve3d/Dash-Docset-FFmpeg/README.md

 - `./docset.py build libav 10.7` to build libav 10.7 api document

-This will downloads the ffmpeg source tarball, generates the ffmpeg documentation, creates the docset and indexes all documenation files.
+This will downloads the ffmpeg source tarball, generates the ffmpeg documentation, creates the docset and indexes all documentation files.

-*NOTE:* Building the api document on a case-insensitive filesystem is useless, because both ffmpeg and libav have muliple same symbols with different cases, so on a case-insensitive filesystem you will only get the last generated document for those symbols.
+*NOTE:* Building the api document on a case-insensitive filesystem is useless, because both ffmpeg and libav have multiple same symbols with different cases, so on a case-insensitive filesystem you will only get the last generated document for those symbols.

 ## Credits